-Deadline: Wednesday, October 27, 2021 at 5PM ET
+Deadline: FRIDAY, April 1st, 2022 at 5PM ET

-Major Paper - Research Proposal (60%): In small groups of 4-5 people (Not 2!
+Major Paper - Research Proposal (50%): In small groups of 3-5 people (Not 2!
 Not 6!), students will submit a major paper by choosing a topic area of interest and developing a research proposal.
 Although students will not be required to carry out the research they propose, the opportunity to develop a well thought-out proposal should be helpful to those who wish to develop new lines of research.
 Some students may eventually use this material to propose an actual research project to the IRB or submit a grant for graduate student funding.

+Requirements of the proposal.
 This paper must be a research proposal - it cannot be simply a literature review.
-A research proposal includes an abstract (no more than 250 words), specific aims and hypotheses to be tested (I-2 pages), relevant background information and a brief literature review to explain the research's rationale (2-3 pages), a brief statement on the significance of the research and why it is important (0.5-I page), a full description of the method (including measures, procedures, planned analyses, and strengths/limitations; 5-8 pages), and a human subject section (including who the sample will be, how they will be recruited, risks to participants and how they will be mitigated, direct benefits if any, and how participant rights will be protected; 2-4 pages).
-Please note that your final proposals should be no longer than I5 pages, so if one section approaches the higher end of the page limits, then another section will inherently need to be kept to the shorter ends of the limits.
+A research proposal includes an abstract (no more than 250 words), specific aims and hypotheses to be tested (1-2 pages), relevant background information and a brief literature review to explain the research's rationale (2-3 pages), a brief statement on the significance of the research and why it is important (0.5-1 page), a full description of the method (including measures, procedures, planned analyses, and strengths/limitations; 5-8 pages), and a human subject section (including who the sample will be, how they will be recruited, risks to participants and how they will be mitigated, direct benefits if any, and how participant rights will be protected; 2-4 pages).
+Please note that your final proposals should be no longer than 15 pages, so if one section approaches the higher end of the page limits, then another section will inherently need to be kept to the shorter ends of the limits.

-Since some students will be taking the course remotely, it is expected that you will meet with your group members outside of class (or communicate electronically) to make progress on this project across the semester.
-Many students also find technology (e.g., Google Docs for sharing ideas or collaborative writing, Doodle polls for scheduling, etc.) helpful in getting organized.
-I will be available to help refine your ideas, and it is recommended that you meet with me and Isabel, either during class sessions or by scheduling office hours, to obtain personalized recommendations.
-To help you maintain progress, different components of this project will be due at different times (see deadlines below); each group will submit one version of each section via Canvas.
-Within two weeks of submitting each section, you will receive comments much like a "revise and resubmit" for a grant or journal.
-You will be asked to incorporate my feedback AND provide a "response to reviewers" for your final proposal.
-Your final proposals should be no longer than 15 pages (excluding response, title page, and references), and must be written in APA-style (i.e., double-spaced; I" margins; II-pt Arial, II-pt.
-Calibri, or I2-pt.
+Your final proposals should be no longer than 15 pages (excluding title page and references), and must be written in APA-style (i.e., double-spaced; 1" margins; 11-pt Arial, 11-pt.
+Calibri, or 12-pt.
 Times New Roman font; title page; proper heading structure; in-text citations; reference section, etc.).
 Your grade is determined by the scientific merit of your proposal, as well as adherence to 7th edition APA-style formatting and proper spelling and grammar (yes, this absolutely counts).
 This is to emphasize that following formatting and submission instructions and thoroughly proofreading are integral unless you want your grant proposals immediately rejected from funding agencies.